Pontil Marks or Scars

 term with collectors and many archaeologists.

 This type of pontil mark - which was also called the "ring pontil" - was formed when a hollow blowpipe was used as the pontil rod, is at least as common on American made bottles as the glass tipped pontil mark (Boow 1991).
+The use of a blowpipe doubling as a pontil rod dates back at least to the mid-18th century in Europe (McKearin 1970).
 This was likely done to both save on the number of tools used by the glass blower and to save time.
 Blowpipe pontil scars were likely formed by two slightly different processes which would each be indistinguishable on the finished bottle:

 Click HERE to view an illustration of a blowpipe pontil in action (upper illustrations).
 When a blowpipe was used as a pontil, it left behind a distinctive ring shaped scar that is usually sharp edged, hollow in the middle, and round to slightly oval with an overall diameter that is roughly the size of the bottles upper neck - circumstantial proof that one blowpipe was usually used for both blowing and empontilling. (*See note below.)